viktorasbuivydas/development-automation/README.md

 # COMMANDS FOR DEVELOPEMENT AUTOMATION

-I am using MacOS and here you can find commands to automate your daily tasks
+I am using MacOS and here you can find commands to automate your daily tasks.

+Command description:
+It changes branch, adds all changes, commits everything and pushes to your branch.
+One command to do it all.

 ```
 function gac() {